 Forward head posture is a very “fixable” condition.
 An ounce of prevention goes a long way.
 The best advice to remedy forward head posture is to be aware of your posture and make corrections.

 Remember when Mom told you to sit up straight and watch your posture?
 She was right.
-If you are spending too many hours in front of electronic devices, a study done by the US Department of Labor says taking frequent breaks to stretch and creating an ergonomically designed workplace could improve your condition.
-Work productivity can also be greatly affected by chronic pain conditions like FHP.
+If you are spending too many hours in front of electronic devices,

 The best way to fix tech neck is to improve your posture and strengthen the muscles in your neck and upper back.